fegonzalez7/rob_unal_clase4/README.md

 ```
 ![](https://i.postimg.cc/sDqJ0ZvT/Screenshot-from-2022-03-29-20-17-31.png)

-It should be crying becuase no files/folders have been added.
+It should be crying because no files/folders have been added.

 **Tip:** DO NOT ADD THE .VSCODE FOLDER.